-The 6 best budgeting apps to replace Mint in 2024
+The 6 best Mint alternatives to replace the budgeting app that shut down

-Intuit is shutting down the popular budgeting app in March 2024.
-We tested half a dozen Mint alternatives for you to consider.
+We tested half a dozen budgeting apps for you to consider now that Intuit has shut down Mint.

-If you haven’t heard, the popular budgeting app Mint is about to go away.
-Parent company Intuit will shut down the service on March 24, 2024.
-The company suggests folks migrate to its other personal finance app, Credit Karma.
-Mint had 3.6 million active users as of 2021, according to Bloomberg, and I’m one of them.
-I use the app to track all of my accounts in one place without having to log into too many disparate banking apps.
-But I’ve also used it to monitor my credit score, stick to a monthly budget, and set goals like building a rainy-day fund or paying down my mortgage faster.
-With that, looking for a Mint alternative beyond Credit Karma became a top priority.
+It's been a few months since Intuit shut down the popular budgeting app Mint.
+I was a Mint user for many years; millions of other users like me enjoyed how easily Mint allowed us to track all accounts in one place and monitor credit scores.
+I also used it regularly to help me track spending, set goals like pay my mortgage down faster and with general money management.

+Ahead of Mint’s demise, I gave Credit Karma, Intuit’s other financial app, a try but found it to be a poor Mint alternative.
+So I set out to find a true replacement in another budgeting app.
+The following guide lays out my experience testing some of the most popular Mint replacement apps available today.
+Our pick for best Mint alternative remains Quicken Simplifi, even months after the Mint shutting down, thanks to its easy to use app, good income and bill detection and its affordable price.
+But there are plenty of other solid options out there for those with different needs.
+If you’re also on the hunt for a budgeting app to replace Mint, we hope these details can help you decide which of the best budgeting apps out there will be right for you.

 Quicken Simplifi

-The best budgeting app overall
+The best Mint alternative overall

 Monarch Money